ibracken/Personal-Projects/README.md

 Welcome to my Personal Projects!
-Below you will (soon) find descriptions of these projects I've worked on and completed.
+Below you will (soon) find descriptions of these projects I've been working on.

 Basic Instagram: